MiaadTeam/benchmark/README.md

 ```
 We search for nested relations : limited number (default is 50) cities of provinces of each country with selection of name, abb and population and also order by population field in descending form.

+### prisma-express-graphql:
+If you have done previous steps to seeding the database, you can now easily change your dircetory to the `src/prisma-express-graphql`
+just go for starting the database and enter:
+  `yarn start`

+As we are in root of src/prisma-express-graphql, to fetch our query we enter:
+   `hurl --variables-file .env ./http/getFiftyCitiesOfCountry.hurl --test`

+the query for the data is the same as `prisma-express-rest`, we just defined Graphql API schema definition in this path to use of the same service:
+`src/prisma-express-graphql/graphql/root.ts`

+### mongoose-express-rest (No sort):
 *mongoose-express-rest:*
 1. You should install MongoDB on your machine first.
 The installation instructions can be found at [Official MongoDB installation](https://www.mongodb.com/docs/manual/installation/) manual.
 2. In general, to start a server we use this format: `yarn start < --seed >`